 - Meanwhile, melt butter in a large, heavy pot over medium-high heat.
 Add onions and cook, stirring occasionally, until softened but not browned, about 4 minutes.
-Add pumpkin flesh, stock, cinnamon, nutmeg, and cayenne.
+Add pumpkin flesh, stock, salt, cinnamon, nutmeg, and cayenne.
 Bring to a boil, reduce to a simmer, and cook for 15 minutes.

-This is our favorite store-bought vegetable stock by a country mile.
+The broth pictured here is our favorite store-bought vegetable stock by a country mile.

 If you prefer a thinner soup, add up to 8 cups stock (or feel free to adjust after blending).